What is Demand in Economics?

 The working of a market is governed by two forces, which are demand and supply.
 These two forces play a crucial role in determining the price of a product or service and size of the market.

-Introduction of Demand
+Introduction to Demand in Economics

 Demand in economics is a relationship between various possible prices of a product and the quantities purchased by the buyer at each price.
 In this relationship, price is an independent variable and the quantity demanded is the dependent variable.

-Meaning of Demand
+Meaning of Demand in Economics

 In economics by demand, we mean the various quantities of a given good or service which buyer would purchase in one market during a given period of time, at various prices, or at various incomes, or at various prices of related goods.